SpursGoZmy/Table-LLaVA/README.md

 ## TODOs
 - [x] Upload the MMTab dataset to Hugging Face.
 - [x] Upload the Table LLaVA 7B and 13B model weights to Hugging Face.
-- [x] Upload the code for model training.
+- [x] The code for model training.
-- [ ] Upload the code for model inference.
+- [x] The code for model inference.
-- [ ] Upload the code for evaluation.
+- [ ] The code for evaluation.

 ## Citation
 ```bibtex